AdobeDocs/commerce-admin.en/help/b2b/install.md

 >[!NOTE]
 >
 >In Production mode, you may receive a message to `Please rerun Magento compile command`.
 Enter the commands.
-Commerce does not prompt you to run the compile command in Developer mode.
+Adobe Commerce does not prompt you to run the compile command in Developer mode.

 >[!IMPORTANT]
 >